 This year I received a box of organic colors on the occasion of Holi. ( Click here to read my post on Holi).
-The box contained dried flower of Tesu or Palaash tree.
+The box contained dried flower of Tesu tree/ Palaash tree.
+The tree is also popular as Flame of the Forest tree elsewhere in Asia.
 Gifting of colors is a common practice on occasion of Holi.
 Often, color packet is accompanied with a bottle of Thandai or box of locally made Indian sweets.
 This is how organic color box looked like.

 This is how you can prepare organic color for Holi from dried Tesu flowers- the easy way!

 The box reminded me of a story I had read during my school years about how a protagonist prepares organic colors from Tesu flowers for Holi.
 It kind of made me curious.
 Is it possible to find Tesu tree in Jaipur?

 Tesu is also known as Palaash in hindi.
 Going by the scientific name of Butea Monosperma, it is commonly called Flame of Forest.
 And it does full justice to its name.
 The bright orange color flower is absolute beauty.
 It stands out among its surrounding.
 Even though this tree is quite common in Central India namely Madhya Pradesh, Jharkhand and Chhatisgarh, it extends all the way to the state of West Bengal in east.
 Some say that instead of offering sacrifice to Goddess Kali (popular deity in Bengal), one can offer Palaash flower in its place!!
 The tree holds great religious and cultural significance to the region & states where it is commonly found.
 It is a state flower of Jharkhand.
 The tree flowers from January to March.
 The time coincides with the festival of Holi, which is usually celebrated in the month of March.